Saint Waltrude Collegiate Church: History

 A community of canonesses dedicated to Waltrude first appear in the historical record in 1123.
-In 1214, Count Ferdinand and Countess Jeanne decreed that the community be limited to 30 women and that they all be the legitimate daughters of men of at least knightly rank.
+In 1214, Count Ferdinand and Countess Joan decreed that the community be limited to 30 women and that they all be the legitimate daughters of men of at least knightly rank.
 They took no vow of poverty or chastity.
 The history of the existing church building dates back to 1450, when construction of the east end began.
 It was a collegiate church for the canonesses.

 The order of canonesses became famous in the 15th and 16th century for its religious dramas.
 It remained in existence until the French Revolution in the 1790s.

 The canonesses were typically members of aristocratic houses.
-Originally it was possible to admit the daughters of chevaliers.
-The statutes, as approved by the Empress, were made stricter in the 18th century as regards the requirement for the canonesses to prove their noble status.
+Originally it was possible to admit the daughters of knights.
+The statutes, as approved by Empress Maria Theresa, were made stricter in the 18th century as regards the requirement for the canonesses to prove their noble status.

 Afterwards the building became a parish church.